aeternity/protocol/consensus/bitcoin-ng.md

 Rewards
 ==
 There is major challenge in providing liveness and integrity of the chain in the scheme proposed by Bitcoin-NG.
 It is solved by crypto-economic incentives.
-To guarantee that the next leader follows as much as possible of Micro Blocks the next leader receives fixed award on the top of 60% of fees from the previous generation of Micro Blocks.
+To guarantee that the next leader follows as much as possible of Micro Blocks the next leader receives 60% of fees from the previous generation of Micro Blocks - on top of a fixed award.
 The previous leader receives 40% of the fees included in transactions he confirmed.

      ┌────────┐                        ┌────────┐
      │        │   ┌─────┐   ┌─────┐    │        │  ┌─────┐